nuxeo-cps/NXLucene/src/nxlucene/README.txt

 $Id: $

-weblucene
+NXLucene
 ==========

-This is the core lib of WebLucene.
-WebLucene is a standalone multi threads remote server handling Lucene index store.
+This is the core lib of NXLucene.
+NXLucene is a standalone multi threads remote server handling Lucene index store.
 It uses twisted and zope librairies for its implementation.

 One of the server ressource is XML-RPC.

-You may use your favorite language and xml-rpc client to request WebLucene.
+You may use your favorite language and xml-rpc client to request NXLucene.

 Let's take an example using the the xmlrpclib proxy server of the standard Python library :